derolli1976/ChassisManager/README.md

 ## Test Instructions

-We are working on providing an integrated test cases suite soon.
+We are working on providing a suite of packaged test cases soon.